nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to add a basic module tag to a contact.
 2. EduMate tags the module to the contact.
-3. EduMate displays the tagged person's information in the profile panel.
+3. EduMate displays a list of successfully added modules.
-4. EduMate gives feedback for what modules have been added.
+4. EduMate displays the tagged person's information in the profile panel.

    Use case ends.